 Hibiscus has been used by different cultures as a remedy for several conditions.
 Egyptians used hibiscus tea to lower body temperature, treat heart and nerve diseases, and as a diuretic to increase urine production.

 In Iran, drinking sour tea is still a common treatment for high blood pressure.

 Today, hibiscus is popular for its potential to reduce high blood pressure.
 Modern studies show promise for both the tea and hibiscus plant extract to lower blood pressure and cholesterol levels.
 Although more research is still needed, this could be good news for the future of heart disease treatment.

 Hibiscus shows potential for cancer treatment and as a weight loss aid, along with other uses.
-There aren’t many studies in these areas, but some research suggests that anthocyanins may hold the key to hibiscus’ anticancer properties.
+There aren’t many studies in these areas, but some suggests that anthocyanins may hold the key to hibiscus’ anticancer properties.

-Another recent study found that hibiscus extract might have an effect on metabolism, preventing obesity and fat buildup in the liver.
-The tropical plant has even been used successfully as part of an herbal extract mixture to treat head lice.
+Another recent found that hibiscus extract might have an effect on metabolism, preventing obesity and fat buildup in the liver.
+The tropical plant has even been used as part of an herbal extract mixture to treat head lice.